 Connected to a teaching station as a video-only input source.

 Connected to teaching station as a video-only input source.

 Cannot connect to a PC.

 What can I do if my room doesn't have a Document Camera installed?

 If you would like to use a Document Camera in your classroom or conference room please let us know by contacting the Support Center.
 While we don't have these devices in all classrooms yet, it is quite helpful to know the demand for this and other educational technology equipment.
 If a device isn't being used in one room, it may be available for installation in a room where the demand is greatest.

 The Media Services desk, in the lower level of the Jackson Library has a few document cameras that can be checked out for a short duration of time, for use in your classroom or meeting space.
-You may want to examine the video signal connections available in the room where you wish to use it, since there are some document cameras that only output video signal on VGA or DVI while others output the standard HDMI.
+You may want to examine the video signal connections available in the room where you wish to use it, since there are some document cameras that only output video signal over a USB cable, while others connect using HDMI.

 Why a Document Camera?
 Can I use an Overhead Projector instead?

 Most of the functions that can be accomplished by a traditional overhead projector can be done with a document camera, tablet PC, or other technology.
-The primary purpose of this shift in support is to emphasize the superior image quality that document cameras and projectors provide to a larger audience, over that of overhead projectors.
-We understand that there are still occasional functions which only an overhead projector can fulfill.
-These will be classified as lab equipment, and will therefore become the responsibility of the department to purchase, maintain and replace lamps.
-Media Services in the Jackson Library has an opaque projector for use in the Production Room.
-Beyond that, please contact the office of Institutional Media Technologies (x2209) to see what options may be available to meet your needs.
+Media Services, in the Jackson Library, has an opaque projector for use in the Production Room.
+Beyond that, please contact the support center to see what options may be available to meet your needs.